swarupsro/Penetration-Testing-2/README.md

+# 1.Planning and Scoping
-#  1.Information Gathering
+# 2.Information Gathering
-# 2.Vulnerability Identification
+# 3.Vulnerability Identification
-# 3. Attacks and Exploits
+# 4.Attacks and Exploits